nating/cs-exams/README.md

 ## Description
-This website has a separate page for each year of study in Computer Science at Trinity College Dublin, as well as a separate page for studying for the Foundation Scholarships examinations.
+This website has a separate page for each year of study in Computer Science at Trinity College Dublin, as well as a page for studying for the Foundation Scholarships examinations.
   Each page has buttons for every module in that year of study.
 When these buttons are clicked, the page displays buttons for:

 * Relevant module links